Akwete cloth: Motifs

 Social status plays a role in the wearing of Akwete cloth, certain motifs being reserved for royalty, such as Ikaki, or used as a talisman to protect warriors going into battle or women in pregnancy, such as the "Ebe" motif.
 Some patterns are reserved for special families or occasions because of circumstances pertaining to motif origin.

 Another example of this tradition is Nnadede cloth.
 The oral legend describes the triumphant return of a famous warrior in the 1860s, whose father presented him with the cloth upon returning to Akwete.
 The pattern was only used only for status and royal ceremonies, but gradually became a commonly used design in Akwete weaving.
 Upon the arrival of Christianity to Akwete, weavers crafted the "Ikperendioma" pattern, meaning "the good people's knees".
-This motif displayed kneeling Christians worshiping in a churchlike setting.
+This motif displayed kneeling Christians worshiping in a church-like setting.
 Other motifs include traditional beliefs, legends, common tools, household items, and plants.

+Popo and Jioji cloth are another design.
+Popo was named after the town of Opobo where it was originally sold while Jioji was inspired by the Indian madras.

 In recent times, Akwete weaving patterns have begun to display themes relevant to Nigeria as a whole, utilizing the design and colors of the Nigerian flag, the coat of arms and celebrating the Black Festival of the Arts in Nigeria.